-ENCLOSURE SIZE: A minimum of 4 gallons of tank space per frog, although a minimum of 20 gallons High is recommended.
-Remember that barking tree frogs are TREE frogs; they are arboreal; so a tank that supplies more height than width is always a better choice, such as a 20 High or 40 High.
+ENCLOSURE SIZE: A minimum of 4 gallons of tank space per frog (minimum 10 gallons).
+10, 20H or other taller tanks are commonly used.
+Remember that green tree frogs are TREE frogs, they are arboreal, and so a tank that supplies more height than width is always a better choice, such as a 20 High.